Titus Quinctius Flamininus: Consular elections (199 BC)

 In 199, Flamininus ran for the consulship, while he was not even 30 years old.
 The cursus honorum had not yet been formally organised in these years, but his bid for election still broke the tradition.
 He was even younger than Scipio Africanus, elected consul in 205 at 31, who had for him impressive military records and prestigious family support.
 In contrast, Flamininus came from a smaller family and could not boast any notable achievement during the war against Hannibal.
 At least two tribunes of the plebs, Marcus Fulvius and Manius Curius, vetoed his candidacy, precisely on the ground that he was too young and had not held any curule office (praetor or curule aedile).
 However, the Senate compelled them to remove their veto and allow Flamininus to present himself in the elections.

 This anomaly led modern historians to suppose that Flamininus was backed by several powerful politicians.
-Early prosopographers such as Friedrich Münzer and H. H. Scullard thought that he was a member of the political faction led by the Fabii.
-However this view has been contested, because the Fabii were in decline after the death of Buteo and the Cunctator.
+Early prosopographers such as Friedrich Münzer and H. H. Scullard thought that he was allied with the political faction led by the Fabii.
+However, this view has been contested, as the Fabii were in decline after the death of Buteo and the Cunctator.

 Flamininus was elected consul, together with the plebeian Sextus Aelius Paetus Catus, as the consul posterior, which means the Centuriate Assembly elected him in second place, after Aelius.
 Plutarch tells that he owed his success to his land distributions in the commissions that made him popular among the settlers, who voted for him in return.
 The other consul likewise lacked any notable military achievement, and was elected thanks to his aedileship the previous year, during which he imported a lot of grain from Africa.

 As the two consuls could not agree on the allocation of the provinces between them, they turned to sortition.
 At the time, the main prize was the conduct of the Second Macedonian War against Philip V of Macedon.
 Although several scholars have thought that the lottery was rigged in favour of Flamininus, it appears that he was just lucky; the known instances of rigged sortitions took place much later.